 The primary aspects of the environmental monitoring and reporting programs are data collection, analysis, and interpretation.
-This 2019 AMR documents the data collected as part of the 2019 monitoring program and the 2019 data was interpreted in consideration of historical data.
-In accordance with the Groundwater and Surface Water Monitoring Plan, groundwater results from 2019 were compared to the Ontario Drinking Water Standards (ODWS), per the Technical Support Document for Ontario Drinking Water Standards, Objectives and Guidelines (MOE, 2006).
+This 2020 AMR documents the data collected as part of the 2020 monitoring program and the 2020 data was interpreted in consideration of historical data.
+In accordance with the Groundwater and Surface Water Monitoring Plan, groundwater results from 2020 were compared to the Ontario Drinking Water Quality Standards (ODWS), per the Technical Support Document for Ontario Drinking Water Standards, Objectives and Guidelines (MOE, 2006).

-Unprocessed waste is stored indoors in a sealed concrete pit, set 5.5 m below grade, which does not allow leachate from the waste to come into contact with groundwater.
-Ash is transported to a dedicated storage building with concrete floors using fully enclosed conveyors, and subsequently removed for off-site disposal.
-The primary means by which groundwater could potentially be affected would be through an upset condition at the facility.
-The primary purpose of the groundwater monitoring program is to provide an early warning if a potential effect was to occur (Stantec, 2011).
+Unprocessed waste is stored indoors in a sealed concrete pit, set 5.5 metres below grade, which precludes leachate from coming into contact with groundwater.
+Ash is transported to a dedicated storage building with concrete floors using fully enclosed conveyors and is subsequently removed for off-site disposal.
+The primary means by which groundwater could potentially be affected would be through an upset condition at DYEC.
+The primary purpose of the groundwater monitoring program is to provide an early warning for potential adverse effects from DYEC operations (Stantec, 2011).